AltSysrq/avalanche/platform-native/ABI.md

 pointer-based values, and can be converted to pointers to real memory by zeroing the lower 4 bits if it is known the value is initialised.
-Reading the zeroth bit of the intptr_t behind this pointer indicates whether the memory backing the value is gc-heap-allocated.
+Reading the zeroth bit of the intptr_t behind this pointer indicates whether the memory backing the value is single-strand-heap-allocated.

 Expression to test whether a standard value is pointer-based: